 Misc other tools not shown: Fluke IR Temp.
 Meter, Fluke Multimeter, Soldering Iron, Clamps, Calipers, Level, Micro screwdrivers

 LG OLED55B6P SmartTV (2017) for family / friends movie night and other group activities that use a screen.
 I would be content using the screen on my laptop or even iPhone for the occasional video streaming I watch.
 That said, the picture quality is amazing and the webOS based controls work well.
-Also used as the display for the Mac mini.
+Also sometimes used as a display for Macintosh.
 4k works nicely when trying to see a lot of pictures using Adobe Lightroom.

 KEF LS50 wireless monitor speakers (2017) with a built in DAC and amplifier designed for the speakers.
 Good quality sound that fills a room, excellent for near field use in a nicely designed, compact package.
 Can take TOSlink, USB, Bluetooth, analog, and several IP based streaming protocols inputs over ethernet or WiFi.
 Roon can stream directly to it over the network, but it’s not Roon-Ready so can’t be synchronized with other Roon-Ready systems.
 The iOS remote application is poor.
 I drive the LS50 via USB on a Mac Mini running Roon which remove the need for the KEF remote and the speakers can be synchronized with other Roon Ready end-points giving me whole house music.
 I still prefer the sound quality of electrostatic speakers with audiophile grade full electronics, but I am happy that I downsized our stereo so we can focus on other things.